 One of the prerequisites of loaded movement is having good unloaded movement first.
 Ensure that you can squat with your desired form first, before adding a barbell.

-Learning to brace well will help, but general coordination drills like stick training and/or isometrics are excellent building blocks to a good squat performance.
+Learning to brace well for a powerlifting squat will help, but general coordination drills like stick training and/or isometrics are excellent building blocks to a good squat performance.

 2) Creating and Maintaining IAP Throughout the Squat.